-Pesticides include agricultural chemicals such as insecticides, herbicides, nematicides (used to control worms), rodenticides and miticides (used to control mites).
+Pesticides include agricultural chemicals used to control weeds (herbicides) and pests (insecticides, rodenticides, nematicides (for worms) and miticides (for mites)).
 Contamination of a drinking water source by pesticides (and other chemicals) may occur as a result of accidental spills, incorrect use or leakage from storage areas.
 In these cases, the relevant authorities should be notified promptly and the spill cleaned up to prevent contamination of the drinking water source.

-Hydrocarbons (such as fuels and oils) are potentially toxic to humans, and harmful chemical by-products may be formed when they are combined with chlorine during the water-treatment process.
-Hydrocarbons can occur in water supplies as a result of spills and leakage from vehicles.
+Hydrocarbons such as fuels and oils are potentially toxic to humans.
+Harmful chemical by-products may be formed when hydrocarbons are combined with chlorine during the water treatment process.
+Hydrocarbons can occur in water supplies as a result of spills and leaks from vehicles and machinery.

-Drinking water sources can also be contaminated by nutrients (such as nitrogen) from fertiliser, septic systems, and faecal matter from domestic or feral animals that washes through or over soil and into a water source.
-Nitrate and nitrite (forms of nitrogen) can be toxic to humans at high levels, with infants younger than three months being most susceptible (NHMRC & NRMMC 2011).
+Drinking water sources can also be contaminated by nutrients such as nitrogen and phosphorus.
+Nutrients can be introduced into a catchment via the application of fertiliser, from septic systems, and from animal faecal matter that washes through soil and into the groundwater.
+Nitrate and nitrite are two forms of nitrogen that can be toxic to humans at high levels, with infants younger than three months being most susceptible (NHMRC & NRMMC 2011).

 Other chemicals and heavy metals can be associated with land uses such as industry and landfill.
-These may enter drinking water sources and could be harmful to human health.
+These may enter groundwater and could be harmful to human health if consumed.

-Appendix E.- How do we protect public drinking water source areas?
+Appendix E - How do we protect public drinking water source areas?

-The Australian drinking water guidelines (ADWG) (NHMRC & NRMMC 2011) outline how we should protect drinking water in Australia.
+The Australian drinking water guidelines (ADWG; NHMRC & NRMMC 2011) outline how we should protect drinking water in Australia.
 The ADWG recommends a 'catchment to consumer' framework that uses a preventive, risk-based and multiple-barrier approach.
 A similar approach is recommended by the World Health Organization.